bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 # Introduction

-After a player destroys their first [BitNode](./bitnodes.md) and sees the BitVerse, they are usually overwhelmed by the large number of BitNodes and do not know which BitNode they should do next.
+After a player destroys their first [BitNode](./bitnodes.md), they are usually overwhelmed and do not know which BitNode they should do next.
 Some BitNodes even have peculiarities that tend to catch newbies off guard and ruin their run.

-This page focuses on analyzing BitNodes, giving good advice to new players, helping them to make a good choice for their next BitNode, and avoiding common mistakes.

 At first, we need to make this clear: There is no "perfect" BitNode order.
 Everybody has their own preferred play style, so a good order for this player may be a bad order for other players.
-This is why this guide does not show any specific orders.
-The player needs to read this guide carefully and figure out the best order for them.
+This is why this guide does not show a single specific order.

-Doing BitNodes in chronological order (BN1->BN2->BN3->BN4->BN5->etc.) is a classic newbie mistake.
+Doing BitNodes in chronological order (BN1->BN2->BN3->BN4->BN5->etc.) is a classic mistake.
 Don't do that.

 # BitNode characteristic